Tiramisu

 Tessa's Recipe Rundown

-TASTE: Coffee-forward, with the perfect amount of “wow factor” from the alcohol.
+Taste: Coffee-forward, with the perfect amount of “wow factor” from the alcohol.
 Just enough sweetness to balance the coffee and dusting of cocoa powder on top.

-TEXTURE: Beautifully soft ladyfingers with a silky-smooth, creamy filling, and a hint of crunch from the shaved chocolate on top.
+Texture: Beautifully soft ladyfingers with a silky-smooth, creamy filling, and a hint of crunch from the shaved chocolate on top.

-EASE: This recipe will dirty a few bowls, but it’s actually really easy.
+Ease: This recipe will dirty a few bowls, but it’s actually really easy.

 This post may contain affiliate links.
 Read our disclosure policy.

-After I nailed this recipe, I couldn’t stop eating the final batch sitting in my fridge.
+I can’t stop thinking about this Tiramisu recipe.
 It gives me such warm, cozy feelings and makes me feel like I’ve stepped out of my kitchen and right into a charming Italian restaurant!

 This Tiramisu is so light and packs so much flavor without being too rich or too sweet, so it’s the perfect dessert to enjoy after a large meal.